Mohammadshah7867/SOC-Analyst-Labs/Active-Directory-SOC/Detecting-AD-Initial-Access.md

 - Learned that HTTP status codes alone are insufficient to determine authentication outcome in OWA logs, since both successful and failed logins return a 302 redirect; the query string (`reason=2` for failures) or a pivot to Windows Security logs is required to disambiguate.
 - Reinforced that IIS-hosted authentication events (4624/4625) logged locally on a web server often lack the true attacker source IP in the `Source_Network_Address` field, since the logon is processed locally by IIS - meaning IIS access logs and Windows Security logs must be used together, not interchangeably, to fully attribute an attack.
 - Practiced distinguishing brute-force (many attempts against one account) from password spraying (few attempts spread across many accounts) using the same underlying IIS signal, disambiguated only by pivoting to Windows Security logs - a reminder that identical network-layer patterns can represent different attacker techniques and require endpoint/directory-level context to correctly classify.
+- Learned that VPN gateway detection depends entirely on whether RADIUS/NPS is configured in the environment; without it, VPN authentication events may only exist as 4624/4625 on the gateway itself and 4776 on the DC, meaning the availability of NPS event data is itself an environment-specific detail worth verifying before an investigation.
+- Reinforced that not every authentication failure event indicates an attack: NPS Event 6273's Reason Code field distinguishes genuine credential attacks (code 16) from unrelated authorization or configuration issues (codes 48 and 65) - misreading this field could lead to chasing false positives or, worse, dismissing a real credential attack as a config problem.
+- Recognized that a sufficiently patient or well-resourced attacker (one who already possesses valid credentials, whether purchased, phished, or reused) can authenticate with a single clean success event and no preceding failures, making pure authentication-log analysis insufficient on its own - detection in that scenario shifts entirely to post-authentication behavioral analysis, reinforcing why account activity monitoring after successful login matters as much as monitoring the login attempt itself.
+- Observed the same investigative methodology (scope the attack -> identify the targeted/compromised account -> correlate across log sources) applied consistently across three different attack surfaces in this room (web shell/IIS, OWA/Exchange, and VPN/NPS), reinforcing that the underlying SOC investigation process generalizes well even as the specific log sources and event IDs change.

 ## References
 - [TryHackMe - Active Directory for SOC: Detecting AD Initial Access](https://tryhackme.com/module/active-directory-for-soc)